black-lamp/blcms-sms-mobizone/README.md

-Yii2 component for use sms service by "Mobizone" API
+Yii2 component for use sms service by "Mobizon" API
 =======================================================

 INSTALLATION